 Program Philosophy and Benefits

-Valley Behavioral Health understands that there is not one standard approach to the treatment of depression, which is why we provide our clients with individualized care.
+At our behavioral health center, we understand that there is no one standard approach to the treatment of depression, which is why we provide our clients with individualized care.
 At our center, we make sure that the patient always comes first.
 Our peaceful campus provides our clients with the safety and comfort needed to begin their journey toward healing.
-We focus upon the strengths our clients have within them and work together to create a plan of care for his or her stay with us.
+We focus on the strengths our clients have within them and work together to create a plan of care for his or her stay with us.

 Treatment Options at Valley Behavioral Health

-Upon arrival at Valley Behavioral Health System, you will undergo a comprehensive assessment that will help our psychiatrist get a clearer picture of your specific treatment needs.
+Upon arrival at our mental health rehab center, you will undergo a comprehensive assessment that will help our psychiatrist get a clearer picture of your specific treatment needs.
 Our multidisciplinary treatment team will work alongside you and your loved ones to create a plan of care that meets your current and aftercare needs.
-Your treatment plan may include the following options:
+Your rehab plan may include the following options:

 Medication may be used in the short-term to help control the symptoms of your depression, allowing you to fully engage in the recovery process.
 Others may need longer-term medication management for the existence of other medical conditions or disorders.
 Medication usage will be monitored by our medical staff and adjusted as needed.

 Individual therapy is offered at least once per week – more if needed – and provides you one-on-one time with your therapist to work through causes for your depression.
 Our therapists often use a technique called cognitive-behavioral therapy (CBT), which helps you see the way negative thoughts can cause negative behaviors.
 They will work with you to develop more positive ways of viewing the world.

 Group therapy is offered daily, providing you with an opportunity to bond with others who are struggling with similar mental health disorders.
 Topics for a group may include depression, medication management,, anxiety management, ways to increase self-esteem and self-control, and how to make proper decisions.